VaishnavG2024/VaishnavG2024/README.md

 Hey there!✋✌️
-I’m Miraya, a frontend developer based in India.
+I’m Vaishnav, a frontend developer based in India.

 I design and build whatever I can find new in coding.